sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 **Binary Files Node configuration**

-*	``Binary Files`` node is configured as below.
+*	The ``Binary Files`` node is configured as below.
-*	Path of the Binary file needs to be selected in ``Path`` box.
+*	Path of the Binary file needs to be selected in the ``Path`` box.
-*	Column in the output to display file name is to be entered in ``File Name Column`` box.
+*	Column in the output to display the file name is to be entered in the ``File Name Column`` box.
-*	Column in the output to display content of the file is to be entered in ``Binary File Content Column`` box.
+*	Column in the output to display the content of the file is to be entered in the ``Binary File Content Column`` box.
-*	Output prints content of Binary file in text format.
+*	Output prints the content of the Binary file in text format.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/binaryfiles-config.png
    :alt: readwrite_userguide